m-cat/Descent/README.md

 Descent is a work-in-progress [roguelike](http://en.wikipedia.org/wiki/Roguelike) game.
 It will differ from most convential roguelikes by foregoing archaic and dated gameplay and instead offering an intuitive and user-friendly experience.

-##Current State (3-15-2014)
+##Current State (3-21-2014)

-Made a lot of progress on the inventory system.
-You can now scroll through the inventory to drop or wield specific items.

-Added a rat as the first enemy.
-Still need to work on AI.

-Nice-looking line-wrapping message system completed.

-Some visual improvements were made.
+Been too busy to work on major features.
+However, a lot of the code has been simplified or improved, some bugs have been fixed, and some minor things have been implemented.

 ###To Do